2000 New Hampshire Quarter

-New Hampshire State Quarters were released on August 7, 2000 as the ninth coin in the State Quarter series.
-New Hampshire's original Statehood date was June 21, 1788.
+New Hampshire State Quarters (Buy on eBay) were released on August 7, 2000 as the ninth coin in the State Quarter series.
+New Hampshire’s original Statehood date was June 21, 1788.

 The reverse design features a rock formation known as "The Old Man of the Mountain."
 The inscriptions include the State name, Statehood date, mintage date, "E Pluribus Unum," and the state motto "Live Free or Die."
 The coin's reverse was designed and engraved by William Cousins.